luukvanderduim/rust-vec-array-perf/README.md

 arm, armv7, aarch64 architectures, GCC and Clang compilers.

 ## Observations

-* The same algoritm working on an Array-backed buffer is usually 20% to 60% faster than with a Vector-backed buffer
+* The same algorithm working on an Array-backed buffer is usually 20% to 60% faster than with a Vector-backed buffer
 * Two most recently designed CPUs (1 Intel, 1 ARM64) tested perform
   identically between Array and Vector buffers